MacarongFactory/.github/README.md

 ---

-## 🏷️ How To Write Commit Message on Pull Request
+## 🏷️ How To Write Commit Message and Pull Request

 Tag: Message